StephenMiner/WeatheringBlocks/README.md

 3) If our rolled number was less than or equal to our chance from (2), then we move on to selecting what material to change the block to.
 This is done through weighted selection.
 All weights are summed, and then we roll a number.
 We then progressively sum our weights from smallest to largest until the roll is less than the sum.
-4) Finally the block transitions to the selected type
+4) Finally, the block transitions to the selected type